Adrian-GGit/modellbasierte/README.md

 	return IfThenElse{con, stmtIf, stmtElse}
 }
 ```
 Build IfThenElse struct with given parameters.
-IfThenElse receives a condition expression that ought to be checked and two statements - for if and else branch.
+IfThenElse receives a condition expression that ought to be checked and two statements - for if and else branch respectively.

 ## eval.go
 Collection of functions which execute a certain expression or statement.